Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions: Theme 2: Recognizing task failures in human-robot interaction research

-Robots using nonverbal behavior to impact human task performance -- the reverse of what we propose -- has been extensively studied \cite{bethel2007survey,mavridis2015review,Saunderson2019}.
-For example, \citet{cohen2017influence} used a social humanoid robot (iCub) that provided facial feedback during a motor coordination task, finding that positive social feedback (iCub smiling) enhanced task performance. \citet{breazeal2005effects} studied the impact of a robot's nonverbal social cues, including gaze, nodding, and body motion, on collaborative task performance between a human and a robot, finding positive effects on understandability, task performance, and robustness to errors.
+Robots using nonverbal behavior to impact human task performance -- the inverse of what we propose -- has been extensively studied \cite{bethel2007survey,mavridis2015review,Saunderson2019}. \citet{urakami2023nonverbal} provides an extensive theoretical overview along with proposed nonverbal codes for HRI from the perspective of communication studies. \citet{wallkotter2021explainable} reviews the explainability of embodied agents through a lens of social cues.
+Specific examples of studies where robots were equipped with social cues include \citet{cohen2017influence}, where researchers used a social humanoid robot (iCub) that provided facial feedback during a motor coordination task, finding that positive social feedback (iCub smiling) enhanced task performance. \citet{breazeal2005effects} studied the impact of a robot's nonverbal social cues, including gaze, nodding, and body motion, on collaborative task performance between a human and a robot, finding positive effects on understandability, task performance, and robustness to errors.
 Prior efforts have also looked into using the expressive qualities of non-anthropomorphic robot movement to communicate and collaborate with people \cite{takayama2011expressing,hoffman2014designing,mok2015performing,li2019communicating,bethel2007survey}.